vesuxyz/docs/blog/2024-09-22-introducing-multiply/index.md

 ### Introducing Flashloan-Powered Multiply Feature!

-We're thrilled to announce the launch of our brand-new **Multiply** feature, designed to supercharge your lending experience and optimize your DeFi strategies!
+We are thrilled to announce the launch of our brand-new **Multiply** feature, designed to supercharge your lending experience and optimize your DeFi strategies!

 ### What is Multiply?
 Our innovative feature lets you instantly borrow assets using EKUBO flash loans with no fees at all.